fortune1991/fortune1991.github.io/projects/build_diaries/garden.md

 ## Moving in

-In 2024, we purchased our first home 😀 At the time, we didn't really have any short term ambitions for the garden...
+In 2024, we purchased our first home 😀 At the time, we didn't really have many short term ambitions for the garden...
 You can see on the right handside all of the overgrown trees, agapanthus and foliage.

 **Outside**